After Reading This Article, You Will Know The Name of All Android Versions, Release Date, and Symbol.

 - Includes back button icon in the navigation bar if the gesture navigation is enabled.

-- Volume slider is now located next to the device’s physical volume button.
+- The volume slider is now located next to the device’s physical volume button.

 - HEIF support.